BigDataBiology/big-data-biology_org/positions.md

 ### More info

-Salary: 200-250k RMB (25,640-32,040 Euro, based on experience) _per annum_ +
+Salary: 200-250k RMB (based on experience) _per annum_ + subsidized housing
-subsidized housing (which, given the [cost of living in Shanghai](https://www.numbeo.com/cost-of-living/in/Shanghai), is enough for a good quality of life).
+(this comes out to 26-32k Euro + the housing, but note that the [cost of living in Shanghai](https://www.numbeo.com/cost-of-living/in/Shanghai) is significantly lower than in Europe).